 - Research the correct phrases that you believe companies will target in their hiring process (refer to keyword examples above for suggestions.)
 Play with variations of words and abbreviations.
 For instance, if you include that you have a Bachelor of Science some companies may recognize if you write "BS" as well.

-- Go through your resume and circle all of the keywords to physically see how saturated your portfolio is.
+- Go through your resume and circle all the keywords to physically see how saturated your portfolio is.
 From this, create a Keyword Summary by listing all of your target words and phrases to determine the ratio of words.

 - Use a thesaurus to search for synonyms for words that you think should be changed or improved.
 Sometimes this simple step can make a huge difference to the way your writing is perceived.